Emillos/react-and-webpack/README.md

-## A small react boilerplate
+## A reactjs / webpack boilerplate
 # Using:
 - Webpack 4.1.1
 - React 16.2.0

+## Includes:
+- production and developmentbuilds

 ## How to use it:
 - Navigate to root and do npm 'install'
+- 'npm run dev': Builds app using development settings
-- In your CLI: 'npm run start'
+- 'npm run prod': Builds app using production settings